Burned Your Mouth on Coffee? Here's the Fix

 It’s safe to say, we’ve all experienced a burnt tongue from coffee—or felt a burn on the roof of our mouth—at one time or another.
 Let’s face it, we eat of lot of hot food (and drinks) every day.
 Sooner or later, it’s going to happen.
 You just can’t resist that pizza you pull right out of the oven topped with steaming-hot mozz—or Aunt Judy’s pie—the recipe that’s famous for its taste AND for the blisters it leaves on your tongue.

-More importantly, what about that morning brew of strong coffee?
+More importantly, what about your morning mug of that bold, smooth brew?
 Consuming that first sip of sanity is too enticing to put aside.
 Throw in a little foggy judgment pre-caffeine, and you’re left crying for some burnt tongue relief!
 The lesson to be had here: Don’t let the same flame burn you twice.

 Patience, in this case, is the best virtue, but if you jump the gun and can’t wait to taste that delicious brew, then lucky for you, there are some home treatments to speed up the healing process and get you through these hard times.